 by Texas Homesteader ~

-So I love to dehydrate food.
+I love to dehydrate food.
 My pantry is filled with gleaming jars of dehydrated produce.
+I’ve got:

-When that produce is dehydrated I place them in clean jars in the pantry.
-I wanted to have chalkboard labels for my jars.
+When that produce is dehydrated I place it in clean jars in the pantry.
+For easy identification I wanted to have chalkboard labels for my jars.

-I’d previously bought these reusable *chalkboard labels for the faces of the jars.
+I’d previously bought these reusable *chalkboard labels for the fronts of the jars.
 They look great and are reusable.

-And better still, when that jar of carrots is empty I simply wipe off the text and use the chalkboard pen write the new contents of the jar.
+And better still, when that jar of dehydrated food is empty I simply wipe off the text and use the chalkboard pen write the new contents of the jar.
 Now that’s efficient!
 LOL

-But when they’re all stacked on the pantry shelf, it’s sometimes hard to see what’s contained in the jars behind those in the front row.
+But when they’re all placed on the pantry shelf, it’s sometimes hard to see what’s contained in the jars behind those in the front row.

 I needed a way to easily label the top of the jar when needed.
 That way I could see over the jars in front & still know the contents of the jars behind them.